Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 ### Step 3: - Flying in Formation - Pair Programming with Copilot

-- Open the `FlightsController.cs` file located in the `Controllers` folder.
+- Open the `WrightBrothersApi/Controllers/FlightsController.cs` file.

 - Navigate to the `UpdateFlightStatus` method.